pokt-network/smt/docs/MerkleSumTree.md

 ### Visualisations

-The following diagrams are representations of how the tree and its components can be visualised.
+The following diagrams are representations of how the trie and its components can be visualised.

-#### General Tree Structure
+#### General Trie Structure

 None of the nodes have a different structure to the regular SMT, but the digests of nodes now include their sum as described above and the sum is included in the